Screening for a US Posting

 English is distinctly the predominant language in the US.
 Some of our MFS US Team Members are bilingual, so if you prefer to communicate in French, let us know and we will hook you up!
 Francophone families moving to the US should be aware that depending on location, access to activities, resources, and program services in French may be limited or nonexistent.
 Preparation for this possibility is important.

 All families should be particularly diligent if they have children who have been in French or French immersion schools in Canada or if they intend to eventually enter the French school system.
 If this is the case, it is essential that you are familiar with the Children’s Education Management (CEM) policies and benefits and reach out to one of our counsellors if you have any questions.
-We strive to provide some services in French, but also recommend accessing our Rosetta Stone licenses or tutoring (if applicable), for learning English to assist with your integration into the community.
+We strive to provide some services in French, but also recommend accessing tutoring (if applicable), for learning English to assist with your integration into the community.
 We can help you get started before you move.
 Contact your MFS US Team Member for more information.

 -

-Geography
+Geography & Environment

-CAF members and families are posted to 37 different states across the US and Thule, Greenland, but only 11 of these locations have MFS(US) Team Members on site.
+CAF members and families are posted to 32 different states across the US and Thule, Greenland, but only 11 of these locations have MFS US Team Members on site.
 As you can imagine, every state has its nuances as well as every city within a state.
 Things that people need to think about can range from what elevation they may be living at (Colorado is over 6,000 feet in elevation – this may affect some people as they acclimate) to only having 5.5 hours of sunlight in the winter (Alaska can have up 18 hours of darkness in the winter months).

 Other things you may want to consider ahead of time can include: